hwalborn/terminal-chat-ws-client/README.md

 * This is a chat client that will run in your terminal.
 * It connects to a websocket server.
 Your messages will be sent to everyone else connected.
 * No names/ips are shown and no log is kept. only unique ids are assigned.
-* User input is alsohidden locally.
+* User input is also hidden locally.